ohnadir/westin-photography/README.md

 This project was bootstrapped with [Photography](https://github.com/facebook/create-react-app).

 ## Available Scripts
+* Click on the web site title to see Home page
 * A simple website for photographer.
 * Home section contains a carousel, Some services, Recent work and footer
 * Services section has all services and when click on the button go to checkout page .
 * Also have a private route when someone didn't login and click on the checkout button then route will go on log in page .
 * In the Blogs section can be seen 3 ans of the question
 * Last of this web site also have an about section where
+* i use Tailwind framework and tailwind-elements component for carousel, spinners .

 ### `npm start`